 Do not substitute with cabozantinib caps.
+Do not eat at least 2hrs before and 1hr after dose.
 Swallow whole.
-60mg daily.
-Do not eat at least 2 hours before or 1 hour after dose.
-Continue until disease progression or unacceptable toxicity.
+60mg once daily until disease progression or unacceptable toxicity.
 Stop treatment at least 28 days prior to scheduled surgery (including dental).
 Withhold for Grade 4 adverse reactions, Grade 3 or intolerable Grade 2 adverse reactions that are unmanageable with dose reduction or supportive care.
 Upon improvement to Grade 1 or to baseline, reduce dose as follows: previously on 60mg daily, resume at 40mg daily; previously on 40mg daily, resume at 20mg daily; previously on 20mg daily, resume at 20mg if tolerated, otherwise discontinue.
-Concomitant a strong CYP3A4 inhibitor: reduce daily dose by 20mg; resume dose used prior to starting inhibitor 2–3 days after discontinuation of inhibitor.
-Concomitant a strong CYP3A4 inducer: increase daily dose by 20mg; resume dose used prior to starting inducer 2–3 days after discontinuation of inducer.
+Concomitant strong CYP3A4 inhibitor: reduce daily dose by 20mg; resume dose used prior to starting inhibitor 2–3 days after discontinuation of inhibitor.
+Concomitant strong CYP3A4 inducer: increase daily dose by 20mg; resume dose used prior to starting inducer 2–3 days after discontinuation of inducer.
 Max daily dose: 80mg.
 Mild or moderate hepatic impairment: initially 40mg once daily.

 Permanently discontinue if the following occurs: unmanageable GI perforation/fistula, severe hemorrhage, serious arterial thromboembolic events (eg, MI, cerebral infarction), hypertensive crisis or severe hypertension despite optimal medical management, nephrotic syndrome, reversible posterior leukoencephalopathy syndrome.
 Recent history or risk of severe hemorrhage: do not administer.
 Monitor for GI perforations/fistulas.
 Monitor BP regularly; withhold for hypertension inadequately controlled with medical management; resume at reduced dose when resolved.
-Withhold therapy if intolerable Grade 2 diarrhea, unmanageable Grade 3/4 diarrhea, or intolerable Grade 2/3 palmar-plantar erythrodysesthesia syndrome (PPES) develops until improvement to Grade 1; resume at reduced dose.
+Withhold therapy if intolerable Grade 2 diarrhea, unmanageable Grade 3/4 diarrhea, or intolerable Grade 2/3 palmar-plantar erythrodysesthesia (PPE) develops until improvement to Grade 1; resume at reduced dose.
+Discontinue if reversible posterior leukoencephalopathy syndrome develops.
 Severe hepatic impairment: not recommended.
 Embryo-fetal toxicity.
 Females of reproductive potential should use effective contraception during and for 4 months after final dose.
 Pregnancy.
 Nursing mothers: not recommended (during and for 4 months after final dose).

-Diarrhea, fatigue, nausea, decreased appetite, PPES, hypertension, vomiting, weight decreased, constipation, lab abnormalities.
+Diarrhea, fatigue, nausea, decreased appetite, hypertension, PPE, weight decreased, vomiting, dysgeusia, stomatitis; lab abnormalities.